hackclub/newsletter/2022-09-september/README.md

 <img src="https://ca.slack-edge.com/T0266FRGM-USNPNJXNX-1194588c3884-48" width="16"> [Sam](https://github.com/sampoder), Hack Clubber from Singapore, here.

-This summer, 183 Hack Clubbers came to SF for 42 hour-hackathon- see our new documentary [here](https://www.youtube.com/watch?v=PnK4gzO6S3Q).
+This summer, 183 Hack Clubbers came to SF for a 42-hour hackathon- see our new documentary [here](https://www.youtube.com/watch?v=PnK4gzO6S3Q).

 The last few weeks have been pretty busy at Hack Club, and this is a rundown of what your fellow Hack Clubbers have been up to lately.